 Modular Low Temperature Cycle Karlsruhe (MoNiKa)

-The Institute of Nuclear and Energy Technology (IKET) install at the site of the Karlsruhe Institute of Technology Campus North (KIT-CN), a generic power plant circuit of a geothermal power plant.
+The Institute of Thermal Energy Technology and Safety (ITES) install at the site of the Karlsruhe Institute of Technology Campus North (KIT-CN), a generic power plant circuit of a geothermal power plant.
 This cycle is modular, mobile and offers unique opportunities for the study of geothermal power generation and low-temperature electricity generation.
 The individual main components (pump, heat exchanger, turbine, etc.) are interchangeable and will be characterized in wide operating ranges.
 The interactions of the components with each other under consideration of site-specific boundary conditions are also part of the research work.
 In this way, the thermodynamically and economically optimization of both, the individual components and the cycle as a whole is one aim of the further work.
 The results of the research carried out on MoNiKa contribute to increasing the efficiency of power generation from low-enthalpy geothermal sources.

 In addition to the optimization and characterization of the components, the generic ORC could also be used to investigate different working fluids and mixtures.
 A favored option is supercritical propane.
 Power plants with supercritical live steam parameters shows significantly higher efficiencies than comparable subcritical power plants.
 One reason for this is the lower exergy losses during the preheating and evaporation of the working fluid in the heat exchanger.